 ☆ Pile 2-Facts Not Yet Known

-Set aside the card for any fact that cannot be drawn or recalled from memory.
-When all the Fact Check Cards for the lesson have been gone through, allow your student to choose how they want to practice the facts they could not draw or recall.
-Suggestions to do this include:
+Set aside the card for any fact

+that cannot be drawn or recalled

+from memory.
+When all the Fact

+Check Cards for the lesson have

+been gone through, allow your

+student to choose how they want

+to practice the facts they could not

+draw or recall.
+We recommend

+the following:

-- ✓ Use the manipulatives to build, write, and say the math facts. - Have your student choose a game from the Activities (see Review Activities).
+- Use the manipulatives to build, write, and say the math facts. - Choose a game from the Activities (see Review Activities).